kiichi/QuickCopyTitleAndURL/README.md

 6. See Cat Icon on Top Right Corner.
 7. If you change the code, click reload button to test again.

+## Debugging Tips

+1. Some of manifest changes requires reloading plugin.
+Click reload or remove and load unpacked folder again.
+2. In order to see console.log, click background page.

 ## Uploading to app store - Memo for myself